-In a surprising twist for the tech community, Microsoft has decided to put the brakes on its eagerly awaited $1 billion data center project in Licking County, Ohio.
-The initiative, originally set to spark activity across three sites: New Albany, Heath, and Hebron, has met with new challenges.
+Microsoft has hit pause on its much-anticipated $1 billion data center project in Licking County, Ohio.
+The build, which was expected to energize three locations—New Albany, Heath, and Hebron—has run into some fresh challenges that are slowing things down.
 Increased costs, partially fueled by the impact of recent tariffs on construction materials and imported technology, have forced the tech giant to rethink its strategy.
 This new hurdle is linked to changes in trade policies announced by the previous administration.
 Additionally, it has reshaped plans that were once brimming with optimism and anticipated econmic benefits for the region.

 Also Read Microsoft signs PPA’s for new US$4.3 billion France data center investment